ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/subcanopy_definition.md

 # Defining subcanopy vegetation

-The subcanopy/understory vegetation is defined using array variables that define the biomasses in each of two simple pools for each cell in the simulation:
+The subcanopy/understory vegetation is defined using array variables that define the biomasses in each of two simple pools for each cell in the simulation, with units of kg C m-2:

 * Vegetative subcanopy biomass that includes both structural and leaf tissue of the understory.